briannemcgrath/computer-infrastructure/README.md

 - Download the latest weather data for the Athenry weather station from Met Éireann and add to the `data/weather` directory.
 Saving file as `weather.json`.

 ### Task 6: Timestamp the Data
-- Modify the command from Task Five to save the downloaded file with a timestamped name in the format `YYYYmmdd_HHMMSS.json`.
+- Modify the command from Task 5 to save the downloaded file with a timestamped name in the format `YYYYmmdd_HHMMSS.json`.

 ### Task 7: Write the Script
 - Write a bash script called `weather.sh` which will automate the process from Task 6, saving the weather data to the `data/weather` direcctory.